theOsaroJ/Active-Learning-of-alchemical-adsorption-simulations-towards-a-universal-adsorption-model/Fugacity and Adsorbates Space/README.md

 ${\textbf{training.csv}}$ -  Training dataset used to train the original MLP model.
 This contain the adsorption of 1800 MOFs for different alchemical molecules.

+Steps:
+1. Have all the MOFs in mof.txt
+2. Run uge.sh to execute run.sh based on computational resources to be used
+3. Make sure to have mlpData.csv in each 'MOF'/RQ directory. mlpData.csv is the MOF functional group densities, structural properties and alchemical adsorption values for each MOF.
+This is generated using the MLP model for all the test data to be navigated via the GPR.
+An example of the mlpData.csv for OPT_acs_sym_7_mc_4_1B_2Br is in this directory as mlpData.csv.